spockbots/city/docs-source/source/edu/lessons.rst

             """
             #
-            # write a function that truns while only spinning the right motor till it
+            # write a function that turns while only spinning the right motor till it
             # finds any of the colors in the list
             #